danbev/learning-v8/README.md

 Named properties:    { firstname: "Jon", lastname: "Doe' } Indexed Properties: {1: "Jon", 2: "Doe"}
 ```
 We can see that properies and elements are stored in different data structures.
-Elements is usually implemented as a plain array and the indexes can be for fast access
+Elements are usually implemented as a plain array and the indexes can be used for fast access
 to the elements.
 But for the properties this is not the case.
 Instead there is a mapping between the property names
 and the index into the properties.